-- A. The chairperson of the World Service Conference: - (1) Presides over all of the activities of the World Service Conference;

-- (2) Has such powers and performs such duties as may be required from time to time by the World Service Conference; - (3) May appoint and define the duties of special committees as authorized by the World Service Conference; and, - (4) Has at least eight (8) years of continuous clean time. - B. The vice chairperson of the World Service Conference: - (1) Performs all duties of and has all the powers of the chairperson in his/her absence; - (2) Has such powers and performs such duties as may be required from time to time by the World Service Conference; and, - (3) Has at least eight (8) years of continuous clean time. - C. The second vice chairperson of the World Service Conference: - (1) Performs such duties as may be required of a member of the administrative committee and/or the WSC as an active member of this committee.
-The actual responsibilities of this officer shall be determined by the WSC Chairperson; - (2) Performs all duties and assumes all powers of the chairperson, in the absence of the WSC chairperson and the WSC vice chairperson; and, - (3) Has at least eight (8) years of continuous clean time. - D. The WSO performs the duties of the WSC secretary.
-These include keeping a record of the proceedings and publishing accurate minutes of the WSC within three (3) months of the close of the conference. - E. The treasurer of the World Service Conference: - (1) Keeps an accurate record of the financial transactions of the World Service Conference; - (2) Prepares and presents a yearly financial report at the conference; - (3) Is responsible for any and all World Service Conference bank accounts; - (4) Dispenses monies throughout the year to the World Service Conference officers or subcommittees; however, all cash disbursements require the approval of the administrative committee; and, - (5) Has at least eight (8) years continuous clean time.
+- A. The chairperson of the World Service Conference: - (1) Presides over all of the activities of the World Service Conference; - (2) Has such powers and performs such duties as may be required from time to time by the World Service Conference; - (3) May appoint and define the duties of special committees as authorized by the World Service Conference; and, - (4) Has at least eight (8) years of continuous clean time. - B. The vice chairperson of the World Service Conference: - (1) Performs all duties of and has all the powers of the chairperson in his/her absence; - (2) Has such powers and performs such duties as may be required from time to time by the World Service Conference; and, - (3) Has at least eight (8) years of continuous clean time. - C. The second vice chairperson of the World Service Conference: - (1) Performs such duties as may be required of a member of the administrative committee and/or the WSC as an active member of this committee.
+The actual responsibilities of this officer shall be determined by the WSC Chairperson; - (2) Performs all duties and assumes all powers of the chairperson, in the absence of the WSC chairperson and the WSC vice chairperson; and, - (3) Has at least eight (8) years of continuous clean time. - (4) For the purposes of all conference responsibilities, including those of the Interim Committee; in the absence or lack of the first vice chair, the second vice chair shall act in that capacity, including all voting privileges. - D. The treasurer of the World Service Conference: - (1) Keeps an accurate record of the financial transactions of the World Service Conference; - (2) Prepares and presents a yearly financial report at the conference; - Is responsible for any and all World Service Conference bank accounts; - (4) Dispenses monies throughout the year to the World Service Conference officers or subcommittees; however, all cash disbursements require the approval of the administrative committee; and, - (5) Has at least eight (8) years continuous clean time. - E. The WSO performs the duties of the WSC secretary.
+These include keeping a record of the proceedings and publishing accurate minutes of the WSC within three (3) months of the close of the conference.

-These officers are elected by the following procedures:
+- F. These officers are elected by the following procedures:

-- A. Nominations for any elective World Service Conference position are accepted from conference participants.
-All committee chairpersons must submit a list of all committee members one month prior to the next WSC. - B. Nominations must be seconded. - C. The nominee is entitled to decline the nomination. - D. The names of the nominees are posted prior to the vote and each nominee briefly qualifies. - E. A standing vote is taken and repeated until a single nominee receives the majority support of the conference participants. - F. In order to expedite the voting process in a case where no single nominee receives the support of a clear majority, the nominee who received the least support is excluded prior to each subsequent vote. - 4.
+- Nominations for any elective World Service Conference position are accepted from conference participants.
+All committee chairpersons must submit a list of all committee members one month prior to the next WSC.

+- 2. Nominations must be seconded.

+- The nominee is entitled to decline the nomination.

+- 4. The names of the nominees are posted prior to the vote and each nominee briefly qualifies.

+- A standing vote is taken and repeated until a single nominee receives the majority support

+of the conference participants.

+- G. In order to expedite the voting process in a case where no single nominee receives the support of a clear majority, the nominee who received the least support is excluded prior to each subsequent vote.

+- IV.
 In order to minimize the time spent discussing and debating within the conference as a whole, a committee system is used by the World Service Conference.
 All input to the conference, including questions, ideas, motions, suggestions, etc., is directed to a specialized committee.
 These committees are the following:

 - A. Administrative Committee

 - B. Interim Committee

 - C. Policy Committee

 - D. Literature Committee

 - E. Hospitals and Institutions Committee

 - F. Public Information Committee